 Waterdog Lakes Trail is a 3 mile moderately trafficked out and back trail located near Salida, Colorado and is rated as moderate.
-The trail is primarily used for hiking, fishing, and snowshoeing and is accessible from June until September.
+The trail is primarily used for hiking, fishing, and snowshoeing and is best used from June until September.

 Some sites list this trail as easy, but it is very rocky and steep in some places, plus being above 10,000 ft to treeline, I give it a moderate to demanding status.
 Definitely not a stroll through Garden of the Gods.
 We encountered a lot of mosquitos, so be prepared, and wear good trail shoes.
 Parts are so very lush and green, bring a camera.
 The trail follows a river part of the way and is very pretty, then winds back through the forest up steep and rocky inclines following a powerline trail.
 There are a couple river crossings, and you may encounter snow.
 We did even in July.
 The lower lake was nice, and the upper is pretty too.
 We took about 3 hours including a stop to enjoy the view and eat some lunch.